bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Logging enabled

 Description:
-`SAVLOG` saves logging to a file on disk fspec.
-If no file is specified RNMR will prompt for it with temp as a default.
+`SAVLOG` saves the contents of the logging window to a file on disk fspec.
+If no file is specified RNMR will prompt for it with temp as a default. `SAVLOG` cannot be used unless logging is enabled (`SET LOG ON`).
 ## SAVLST
 Save lists to file